The Best Proxy Servers of 2025

 Is it illegal to use proxy servers?

-No, it is not illegal to use proxy servers in the U.S. However, illegal online activities, like downloading or broadcasting copyrighted content without permission, remain illegal even if you’re using proxy servers.
+No, it is not illegal to use proxy servers.
+However, illegal online activities, like downloading or broadcasting copyrighted content without permission, remain illegal even if you’re using proxy servers.
 Some proxy server providers even reserve the right to report illegal activities on their servers to the authorities.

 -